Labour-market integration of Ukrainian refugees in Norway. Preparing for long term stay or fast return? (NIBR)

 Even if the project will have data that can be used by the students, we propose that the students do their data collection, conduct interviews among various municipal services, among Ukrainian refugees themselves, or at workplaces with Ukrainian refugees (employers, trade unions, workers).

-The project is particularly relevant for students within Social work and International social welfare and health policy (MIS).
+The project is particularly relevant for students within Social Work, Nordic Social Policy and Global Sustainable Development, as well as MIS.

 We can accept up to 3 students.
 Students who are accepted are likely to be offered a study desk (Masterstudentplass) at NIBR together with other Masters students from OsloMet and other universities.